serilog-mssql/serilog-sinks-mssqlserver/README.md

 Table configuration with the optional `ColumnOptions` object is a lengthy subject discussed in the [ColumnOptions Object](#columnoptions-object) topic and other related topics.

 Like other sinks, `restrictedToMinimumLevel` controls the `LogEventLevel` messages that are processed by this sink.
+This parameter is ignored if the property [LevelSwitch](#levelswitch) in the sink options is set.

 This is a "periodic batching sink."
 The sink will queue a certain number of log events before they're actually written to SQL Server as a bulk insert operation.
 There is also a timeout period so that the batch is always written even if it has not been filled.
 By default, the batch size is 50 rows and the timeout is 5 seconds.
 You can change these through by setting the `MSSqlServerSinkOptions.BatchPostingLimit` and `MSSqlServerSinkOptions.BatchPeriod` arguments.